Radcliffe, Greater Manchester: History

 The Rivers Pollution Prevention Act 1876 posed a problem for the local authorities; disposal of sewage was generally an expensive proposition, and efforts to resolve the practical problems involved were often unsatisfactory.
 After initial experiments, in 1894 contracts were let for work.
-Chairman of the Local Board Samuel Walker Esq cut the first sod on 23 April 1894, and the works were completed in the following year.
+Chairman of the local board of health Samuel Walker Esq cut the first sod on 23 April 1894, and the works were completed in the following year.

 The town was provided with electricity by a coal-fired power station along the south bank of the river, to the west of the town.
-Authorised by the Radcliffe Electric Lighting Order of 1894, and inaugurated on 5 October 1904, Radcliffe Power Station was opened by the Earl of Derby on 9 October 1905.
+Authorised by the Radcliffe Electric Lighting Order 1894, and inaugurated on 5 October 1904, Radcliffe Power Station was opened by the Earl of Derby on 9 October 1905.
 It originally had two 1,500 kW turbo sets made by British Thomson-Houston, and was the first power station in the country to transmit electricity over bare electrical conductors.

 In 1921 the Radcliffe and Little Lever Joint Gas Board purchased the Radcliffe & Pilkington Gas Company.
-Constituted in 1921 by an Act of Parliament, the board consisted of six members of the Radcliffe Council and one member of the Little Lever Council.
+Constituted by the Radcliffe and Little Lever Joint Gas Board Act 1921 (11 & 12 Geo.
+5. c. xxxvii), the board consisted of six members of the Radcliffe Council and one member of the Little Lever Council.
 The area supplied included all the districts of Radcliffe and Little Lever, and also Prestwich, Whitefield, Unsworth, Outwood, and Ainsworth.
 In 1935 the company supplied 263000000 cuft of gas to 16,748 consumers, and provided gas for public street lighting.
 Water supplies were provided both by upland watersheds and by the Bury & District Joint Water Board, of which Radcliffe was a constituent authority.

 By 1935 a fire brigade and ambulances were available to protect the town during emergencies.
 The Gamewell system of fire alarms was used and consisted of 16 alarm boxes spread throughout the district.
 Three motor ambulances and a motorised utility van were kept at the fire station, operated by permanent staff.